-- 68. As agreed by the Standing Committee of the Ramsar Convention, a city will only be considered for formal accreditation after satisfying all prescribed criteria (Group A: Criteria based on delivering the conservation and wise use of wetlands).
-To determine compliance, reviewers must look into the form and substance of the nomination forms. - 69.
-In order to avoid any potential conflict of interest, IAC reviewers are not to review any application from a country where they are from or currently residing. - 70.
+As agreed by the Standing Committee of the Ramsar Convention, a city will only be considered for formal accreditation after satisfying all prescribed criteria (Group A: Criteria based on delivering the conservation and wise use of wetlands).
+To determine compliance, reviewers must look into the form and substance of the nomination forms.

+In order to avoid any potential conflict of interest, IAC reviewers are not to review any application from a country where they are from or currently residing.

 Each application is to be reviewed by at least two IAC reviewers for objective evaluation.

-- 71. IAC reviewers are tasked to answer questions in the Evaluation Form, that correspond to the accreditation criteria, by ticking the appropriate box ("Yes" or "No").
-An entry is said to comply with a criterion if: - a. sufficient information has been provided to clearly describe the main thoughts, and - b. supplied information is relevant and supports the criterion. - 72.
+IAC reviewers are tasked to answer questions in the Evaluation Form, that correspond to the accreditation criteria, by ticking the appropriate box ("Yes" or "No").
+An entry is said to comply with a criterion if:

+- a. sufficient information has been provided to clearly describe the main thoughts, and - b. supplied information is relevant and supports the criterion.

 Blank fields found under Group A criteria in the Nomination Form will automatically disqualify the nomination.
 Likewise, if an entry does not comply with any criterion under Group A ("No"), the reviewer must discontinue the evaluation procedure and immediately disqualify the nomination.
-For non-complying entries, reviewers are required to briefly state the reason for such judgement. - 73.
-Group B criteria (Complementary approaches) seek to acquire additional information about the city.
-Evaluation results under Group B criteria shall not affect the overall evaluation results. - 74.
+For non-complying entries, reviewers are required to briefly state the reason for such judgement.

+Questions in Group B seek to acquire additional information about the city.
+In most cases, evaluation results under Group B would not affect the overall evaluation results.
+If the wetlands in the city do not have any legal conservation status, additional information provided in Group B can be used for further consideration for accreditation.

 Approved nominations will be endorsed by the IAC to the Standing Committee for subsequent submission to the Ramsar Conference of the Contracting Parties.

-7. The award process
+7. The recognition process

-- 75. The award process should involve the following steps: - The Secretariat invites representatives of the accredited cities through their respective NFPs to attend an award ceremony at the COP. - The Secretariat prepares Wetland City Accreditation certificates for accredited cities. - An authorized representative of the accredited city notifies the Secretariat through their respective National Focal Point (NFP) of whether they will be attending the award ceremony. - The Subgroup on COP schedules an award ceremony during the COP. - Secretary General delivers certificates to a representative of each accredited city at the award ceremony. - 76.
-IAC recognizes the role of the host Contracting Party in determining the exact nature of the presentation ceremony but provides the following guidance: - The Subgroup on COP should suggest a suitable time during the COP for process for the public recognition of the accreditation at the COP - The ceremony should restrict itself to the awarding of the certificate to the newly accredited cities - Films and promotional material about cities should not be part of the ceremony but may form part of a separate session, such as a side event or a separate forum, or exhibition stands - Only one representative from each city should receive the certificate at the award ceremony (no group photograph of entire delegations allowed on the stage during the plenary session) - Wetland City Accreditation Certificates should be framed and at least A3 in size.
+The recognition process should involve the following steps:

+- The Secretariat invites representatives of the newly accredited cities through their respective NFPs to attend a certificate awarding ceremony at the COP, noting that the cost associated with their attendance to the ceremony is to be covered by the representatives of the accredited cities. - The Secretariat prepares Wetland City Accreditation certificates for accredited cities. - An authorized representative of the accredited city notifies the Secretariat through their respective National Focal Point (NFP) or Head of their Administrative Authority (AA) of whether they will be attending the certificate awarding ceremony. - The Subgroup on COP schedules a certificate awarding ceremony during the COP. - Secretary General delivers certificates to a representative of each newly accredited city at the certificate awarding ceremony.

+IAC recognizes the role of the host Contracting Party in determining the exact nature of the presentation ceremony but provides the following guidance:

+- The Subgroup on COP should suggest a suitable time for the certificate awarding ceremony during the COP for process for the public recognition of the accreditation at the COP. - The ceremony should restrict itself to the awarding of the certificates to the newly accredited cities. - Films and promotional material about cities should not be part of the ceremony, except for pictures of each city for background, but may form part of a separate session, such as a side event or a separate forum, or exhibition stands. - Only one representative from each city should receive the certificate at the certificate awarding ceremony. - Wetland City Accreditation Certificates should be framed and at least A3 in size.